astrokings/akguide/docs/eng/1501arenahowto.md

 Empire Arena Entrance Ticket can be purchased using Crystal.
  - Tickets can only be purchased in bundles of 5 at a time.
- - Ticket price increases depending on the number of bundles purchased, and the increased price resets daily.<br>
+ - Ticket price increases depending on the number of bundles purchased, and the increased price resets daily.
+ - However, you cannot purchase tickets for top ranking matches.<br>

+Empire Arena has two grades, [Total Grades] and [Competition Grades] for top tier commanders.
+- Commanders who reach certain top ranking grades can get the top [Competition Grades], and it will be based on seasons.
+- Commanders with top grade will get rewards and renown rewards.
+- Please check ranking page for details.<br>

 Empire Arena settlement is conducted at a certain time each week.
  - During the settlement period, the Empire Arena is unaccessible.
  - At the end of the settlement period, settlement rewards can be received according to your rank level achieved before the scheduled settlement.